With Elections Lined Up, What We Can Expect In This Year's Budget

 But at home, PM Modi has faced opposition criticism over falling farm incomes and the lack of jobs for hundreds of thousands of youth entering the labour force each month.

 This month, the government lowered its gross domestic growth forecast for the year ending March, 2018 to 6.5 percent, the weakest pace in four years.
-Growth slowed down because of a chaotic rollout of a nationwide goods and service tax (GST) last year and a shock move to ban high value currency notes in late 2016.
+A slowdown in growth slowed was attributed mainly to a chaotic rollout of a nationwide goods and service tax (GST) last year and a shock move to ban high value currency notes in late 2016.

 PM Modi's ruling alliance managed a narrow election victory in his home state of Gujarat last month and is now faced with elections in eight states spread over 2018 and a general election that must be held by May next year.